krrm1/qb-clothing/README.md

 this was for qbus the old ver i made it work with new qb-core have fun

 you can edit the script bec it free script fill free to edit

+make sure you add the sql to data
 ```
 add this to your server the link down
 ```